v411e/ppim-migrator/README.md

 [![PyPI version](https://badge.fury.io/py/ppim-migrator.svg)](https://badge.fury.io/py/ppim-migrator)
 # Photoprism to Immich migrator
 This tool can migrate albums and favorites from Photoprism to Immich.
-It does not migrate you photo files.
+It does not migrate your photo files.

 ## Prerequisites
 1. The tool will only work if you keep the same file structure in immich that you already had in photoprism.
 This is the case if you take the `originals` folder from photoprism and use it in immich as external library.